Let Sleeping Corpses Lie (film): Plot

-George and Edna collect the photos but Martin's killer does not appear in any of them; the man is actually a vagrant who had recently drowned in the river.
+George and Edna collect the photos, but Martin's killer does not appear in any of them; the man is actually a vagrant who had recently drowned in the river.
 The Inspector arrives and confiscates the photos.
 He later sends Constable Craig to follow the couple.
 They go to the graveyard and find a half-eaten meal in a room in the chapel.
 Following noises to a crypt, they come across the vagrant's empty coffin along with a murdered man.
-Locked into the crypt by someone, they again encounter the zombified vagrant, who brings the other bodies to life.
-The pair escape up a ladder, kicking out a hole to climb into a freshly dug grave.
+Locked in the crypt by someone, they again encounter the zombified vagrant, who brings the other bodies to life.
+The pair escapes up a ladder, kicking out a hole to climb into a freshly dug grave.
 Craig arrives and helps Edna and George out of the pit.
 The zombies pursue the trio into the church.
 They lock themselves in a room but are trapped there, with Craig finding that a gun is useless against the zombies.
-He makes a dash for the police radio he had dropped outside but is caught by the zombies, who devour him.
+He makes a dash for the police radio he had dropped outside, but is caught by the zombies, who devour him.

-The dead break into their room and George throws a lit oil lamp at them.
-It smashes and the zombies burst into flame.
-The two escape to their car and Edna is sent to tell the police.
-George heads to the experimental machine, which is now working with a five-mile radius.
-The farmer and two Ministry of Agriculture employees, however, do not believe George and he begins smashing the machine.
+The dead break into their room, and George throws a lit oil lamp at them.
+It smashes, and the zombies burst into flame.
+The two escape to their car, and Edna is sent to tell the police.
+George heads to the experimental machine, which is now working within a five-mile radius.
+The farmer and two Ministry of Agriculture employees, however, do not believe George, and he begins smashing the machine.

 The Inspector finds Craig's and the caretaker's bodies and, believing that Edna and George may be Satanists and murderers, he issues orders "to shoot to kill."
 Edna arrives at her brother-in-law's farm and is met by the now-zombified Martin.
 Edna runs over him as she escapes.
-George finds Edna, drops her off at a petrol station and leaves with a jerry can of fuel.
-George is eventually caught in a police trap and Martin's body is taken back to the hospital.
+George finds Edna, drops her off at a petrol station, and leaves with a jerry can of fuel.
+George is eventually caught in a police trap, and Martin's body is taken back to the hospital.

 In the farm field, the Ministry of Agriculture employees repair and re-activate the machine, which brings to life bodies in the hospital morgue.
 George escapes in a police car and learns that Edna is now in the hospital, where the zombies are killing people, including Katie and Edna.

-George arrives and sets fire to all the zombies.
+George arrives and sets all the zombies on fire.
 He is eventually shot by the Inspector, who still does not believe in zombies.
 Returning to his hotel room for the night, the Inspector finds a zombified George waiting for him.
 In a field nearby, the machine continues working.